 What is Indigenous People’s Day?

 Now, more than 40 years later, many states have finally adopted Indigenous People’s Day in lieu of Columbus Day, including Florida, Hawaii, Alaska, Vermont, Louisiana, Michigan, South Dakota, Wisconsin, Maine, and Washington D.C.
-This year for the first time, New Mexico will be doing the same.
-Plenty more states celebrate it in addition to Columbus Day.
+In 2019 for the first time, New Mexico joined.
+Plenty more states celebrate it in addition to Columbus Day — also known as Italian-American Heritage Day to some.

-Dennis W. Zotigh and Renee Gokey created a thorough list of participating cities and states on Smithsonian Magazine.
+Dennis W. Zotigh and Renee Gokey created a thorough list of participating cities and states on Smithsonian Magazine’s site.

-(New Mexico also happens to be the home state of Representative Deb Haaland, who in 2018 became one of the first two Native American women elected to Congress, along with Representative Sharice Davids of Kansas.)
+(New Mexico also happens to be the home state of Representative Deb Haaland, who in 2018 became one of the first two Native American women elected to Congress, along with Representative Sharice Davids of Kansas.
+As you may know, in 2021 the New Mexico Congresswoman became US Secretary Deb Haaland, overseeing the US Department of the Interior.
+This makes her the first ever Native American to be a Cabinet-level secretary.)

-History.com states that the day “is part of a movement to recognize the atrocities Columbus committed [enslaving and killing Native Americans] while also highlighting the history and contributions of Native peoples.”
-And as we talk to our kids about our history vis a vis the Native community, it’s important that we include those aspects that are celebratory as well as those that are pretty difficult.
+History.com states that Indigenous Peoples Day “is part of a movement to recognize the atrocities Columbus committed [enslaving and killing Native Americans] while also highlighting the history and contributions of Native peoples.”
+And as we talk to our kids about our history vis a vis the Native community, it’s important that we include those aspects that are celebratory as well as those that are pretty difficult but just as important.

 Why are people rejecting Columbus Day?